-As outlined in the grant Terms & Conditions, a service provider is required to return any unexpended funds in accordance with the department’s requirements.
+As outlined in the Early Childhood Education Grants Terms and Conditions, a service provider is required to return any unexpended funds in accordance with the department’s requirements.
 Unexpended funds are ECE grant funding not actually expended or committed for the purposes specified in the relevant program guidelines.

 Service providers with any surplus funds to be recovered or returned should contact the department.
 The department will advise the service provider, after reviewing the accountability, whether these funds will be recovered by offset or if they should be returned to the department.